Publication and Intellectual Property Sample Clauses

 AutoNDA by SimpleDocs

 Publication and Intellectual Property.
-The key relevant publication and intellectual property points are detailed at Appendix 2, and provides the full text of the relevant section (Section 6) of the SCU Research Responsible Conduct Policy.
+The key relevant publication and intellectual property points are detailed at Appendix 2, and refers candidates to the of the SCU Responsible Research Conduct Policy.
 Both the Candidate and the supervisory team must be familiar with the publication and IP requirements detailed at Appendix 2.
-Please indicate that you are aware of the details provided by Appendix 2. (i) Candidate YES
+Please indicate that you are aware of the details provided by Appendix 2.

 Publication and Intellectual Property.
 15. The Research Partner shall file an annual report summarizing the results of the research described in the Scope of Work and share any data related to the growth, cultivation, sale, distribution, transportation and minimal processing of hemp and products derived from hemp during the course of that research, including, without limitation the dates of harvest of each variety planted, the amount of each variety harvested, and the disposition and/or use of the industrial hemp crop and the economic viability of the project.
 Annual reports shall be submitted to the Department on each anniversary of the issuance date set forth on the Research Partner’s certification of authorization so long as the Research Partner Agreement is in force.